 - Berserking is a 3-minute cooldown that gives you 20% increased attack and casting speed for 10 seconds.

 - Regeneration gives +10% passive health regeneration and allows you to regenerate 10% of your total health regeneration during combat.

 Trolls are a decent choice if your goal is to maximize your throughput, due to Berserking.
 Beast Slaying can also be useful against Beast-type enemies.

 - Axe Specialization increases your expertise by 5 while wielding an Axe.

-- Blood Fury is a 2-minute cooldown that increases your Attack Power by 282 (at level 70) for 15 seconds, but also reduces healing effects on you by 50% during that time.
+- Blood Fury is a 2-minute cooldown that increases your offensive stats for 15 seconds.

 - Command increases your pet damage dealt by 5%.